t-katsumura/webassembly-examples-eratosthenes/website/docs/javascript/run-wasm.md

 ### wasmtime

-[wasmtime](https://wasmtime.dev/) is standalone runtime for webassembly.
+[wasmtime](https://wasmtime.dev/) is standalone runtime for WebAssembly.
 Executable file can be downloaded from [github releases](https://github.com/bytecodealliance/wasmtime/releases).

 Command line options can be found at [CLI Options for wasmtime](https://docs.wasmtime.dev/cli-options.html).